Ginseng supplements linked to less cancer fatigue

 The results of this trial are promising, but they aren't enough to recommend that doctors suggest this supplement to patients, she told Reuters Health.

 A bottle of 100 capsules containing 500 mg of Wisconsin ginseng each costs about $10 at a drugstore.
-Dietary supplements such as ginseng are not regulated by the U.S. Food and Drug Administration.
+Dietary supplements such as ginseng are not regulated by the U.S. Food and Drug Administration in the same way drugs are regulated.
+According to the FDA's website, "Unlike drug products that must be proven safe and effective for their intended use before marketing, there are no provisions in the law for FDA to ‘approve' dietary supplements for safety or effectiveness before they reach the consumer."

 "There may be ginseng available in the local stores that is very different from what this study used, and some that is quite similar," Barton said.
 "There are different types of ginseng, different strengths (doses) and since it is a plant, (it) has to be grown, picked, processed and manufactured to get from field to store."